 It was a series of hurdles that brought Cassidy back from the purgatory he'd designed for himself.
-Through a friend he managed to rent a 12-year-old Chevy for \$100 a month; he continued to live in the apartment of his friend's sister; and he began to run.
+He managed to rent a 12-year-old Chevy for \$100 a month; he continued to live in the apartment of his friend's sister; and he began to run.

 "Running became very therapeutic for me.
-I used to drive down to Venice.
 Most of the running I began doing was to keep me from falling apart.
 I would make it my job because I didn't have a job.
-I'd run six days a week.
-I ran in Venice where there were a lot of homeless people.
+I ran in Venice [Calif.], where there were a lot of homeless people.
 I had glasses on and would pass them and thought, 'If I don't do this, that's where I'm going to be.'
 I'd say, 'I'm that close.
 Keep going, keep going.'
 I made that my mantra."

-A chance meeting with an agent in a restaurant offered Cassidy the chance to perform with Laurence Olivier back in London.
+A chance meeting with an agent in a restaurant offered Cassidy the chance to perform with Laurence Olivier back in

+London.
 "I got on an airplane and was there for seven months and paid back all the debt.
 I had the confidence that I believe every actor has who believes in something beyond getting lucky.
 If you can just carry on for more than 15 minutes.
 I had a lot of confidence in myself and my work.
 It bailed me out.
 From that I went and made a record.
 I had a hit record, and got a publishing deal."

-When he returned to the states he starred with his half-brother, Sean, in the play, "Blood Brothers," a successful turn which stunned the show-business community.
+When he returned he starred with his half-brother, Sean, in the play, "Blood Brothers," a successful turn that stunned the show-business community.

-After that he took over for Michael Crawford role in the Vegas extravaganza, "EFX."
+After that he took over for Michael Crawford in the Vegas extravaganza, "EFX."